jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 #### 7.5.4 Accounts and Roles Screen
 * Root Account Password
   - Provide a password for the "Root" user.
-  - :warning: write this password down and store it in a safe place.
+  - :warning: Write this password down and store it in a safe place.
 You *will need it* later.
 * MySQL User Accounts
   - Skip.
 You will add other users later.